visual-framework/vf-core/components/vf-cluster/README.md

 @import "@visual-framework/vf-cluster/index.scss";
 ```

-_Make sure you import Sass requirements along with the modules._
+Make sure you import Sass requirements along with the modules.
+You can use a [project boilerplate](https://visual-framework.github.io/vf-core/building/) or the [`vf-sass-starter`](https://visual-framework.github.io/vf-core/components/vf-sass-starter/)

 ## Development